magic

 Next I checked the copyeditor's changes and made some more of my own.
 Then it was sent to the proofreader, Polly Watson, who mainly checks spelling and grammar and that there aren't any unnecessarily broken-up words or too-big gaps between words, but Polly went far beyond her brief (yay, Polly!).

 Then I checked those changes and, being somewhat of an obsessive, made some more of my own.
-Then the managing editor at Razorbill, Andy Ball, did a read through to make sure all typoes etc. had been caught and fixed.
-The final read through was done by Margaret Wright who caught still more typoes.
-(NOTE: no book is ever completely free of typoes.
-It's an impossible dream to which all publishing houses aspire.)
+Then the managing editor at Razorbill, Andy Ball, did a read through to make sure all typos etc. had been caught and fixed.
+The final read through was done by Margaret Wright who caught still more typos.
+(NOTE: no book is ever completely free of typos.
+It’s an impossible dream to which all publishing houses aspire.)
 Then, at long last, the book was done and ready to be printed.

 In the meantime almost as much work was being done on the way the book would look as on its contents.
 Marc J. Cohen designed the gorgeous cover (I am overjoyed by how beautiful it is!) and Chris Grassi did the interior design coming up with the cute sun and snowflake dingbats.
 Actually everything between the book's covers looks good because Chris made it look good.